ukparliament/Weeknotes/2018/51/index.md

 * A simple [Lucene](http://lucene.apache.org/) connector for search.

 It's another clarion call for the benefits of having a team dedicated to working in the open and working with open standards.
 And long may that continue.
-As the Lego block get deployed, building standards compliant, accessible applications is becoming more and more like intelligently assembling strong blocks of technology.
-And every new project benefits from updates on our stack.
+As the Lego bricks get deployed, building standards compliant, accessible applications was becoming more and more like intelligently assembling strong blocks of technology.
+And every new project benefited from updates on our stack.

 Liz and Matthieu gave a brief tour to librarian Phil and his team who were pleased to see the vocabulary available in an accessible and good looking UI.
 And the adoption of SKOS seems like a good thing to everyone with a bit of subject matter expertise in knowledge management.

-It's also proving to provide a helpful hand with improving our vocabulary, as Matthieu and Liz @greensideknits collaborate on tidying and pruning the hierarchy.
+It's also lending a helpful hand with improving our vocabulary, as Matthieu and Liz collaborate on tidying and pruning the hierarchy.

-Every week, more brilliant work when librarians meet team:Samu.
+Every week, more brilliant work when librarians met team:Samu.

 ### Were new facts uncovered?